Roslin-Aquaculture/Select-SNPs-to-generate-low-density-panels/README.md

 ## 0. Input files
 Two files are needed for this script:
-1. The first file (chr_info.txt) is a text file with the following columns: Chr, first_SNP_pos, last_SNP_pos, total_chr_distance (last_SNP_pos-first_SNP_pos),	SNPs/chrom (SNPs per chromosome)
+1. The first file (chr_info.txt) is a text file with the following columns: chromosome, first SNP position, last SNP position, total chromosome distance (last_SNP_pos - first_SNP_pos),	SNPs per chromosome.
 ![image](https://user-images.githubusercontent.com/74717500/216952696-caabe7f7-9380-4997-aeac-cf392f254907.png)

-2. The second file (snp_info.txt) contains three columns: SNPID, Chr and BPPos
+2. The second file (snp_info.txt) contains three columns: SNP ID, chromosome and base pair position.

 ![image](https://user-images.githubusercontent.com/74717500/216953014-883ee2da-5a71-4678-963b-823b916b159c.png)

-## 1. Define the SNP number in the low-density panel
+## 1. Define the number of SNPs in the low-density panel
-The first part of the script prints out the number of SNPs that are going to be selected from each chromosome according to its length once we define the number of SNPs in the low-density panel.
+The first part of the script prints out the number of SNPs that are going to be selected from each chromosome according to its length, once we define the number of SNPs we want to have in the low-density panel.

 ```
 total_length<- sum(chr_length$total_chr_distance)